cyntzhou/tripmates/README.md

 Change editing an activity's place, possibly allow for removing a place from activity.

-There's a bug where you can't create an activity without a place.

 ## Deployed app
 http://juicy-buns-tripmates.herokuapp.com/
-We haven't successfully deployed to Heroku yet.

 ## Authorship of files:
 Sophia Kwon: All files in models, routes, and test, relating to events, itineraries, and trips